evoisec/sensor-data-analytics/README.md

 all timeseries datasets for the same subject/person have the same start time, the data points can be indexed as offsets from the start time

-sampling-rate(Hz) = number of timeseries data points per 1 second
+secondly the following formula will be used: sampling-rate(Hz) = number of timeseries data points per 1 second

 for example if the sampling rate is 2 Hz, then the first 2 data points in the timeseries will be indexed with the key 1.
 This would signify that these data points were generated during second 1 (as offest from the start)